medusajs/medusa/docs/content/add-plugins/minio.md

 ## Next.js Storefront Configuration

 If you’re using a [Next.js](../starters/nextjs-medusa-starter.mdx) storefront, you need to add an additional configuration that adds the MinIO domain name into the configured images domain names.
-This is because all URLs of product images will be from the MinIO server.
+This is because all URLs of product images will be from the MinIO backend.

 If this configuration is not added, you’ll receive the error ["next/image Un-configured Host”](https://nextjs.org/docs/messages/next-image-unconfigured-host).